Robert G. McGruder Award for Diversity

 Highlighting Minorities in the Media

-The JMC Diversity Speaker Series exposes students to successful minorities who can serve as role model in the professions they are studying.
-In the 2012-2013 academic year, distinguished guest speakers included:
+The JMC Diversity Speaker Series exposes students to successful minorities who can serve as role models in the professions they are studying.
+In past academic years, distinguished guest speakers included:

 Husband-and-wife duo Nicholas Kristof and Sheryl WuDunn, who combine journalism and activism in their unique brand of reporting centered on human rights abuses and advocacy, spoke to the Kent State community about worldwide maltreatment, marginalization and brutality toward women, the topic of their best-selling book “Half the Sky: Turning Oppression into Opportunity for Women Worldwide,” which draws a compelling picture of the trials and triumphs of women struggling for opportunity and equality.
 Kristof and WuDunn were the first married couple to win a Pulitzer Prize in journalism for their coverage of China's Tiananmen Square democracy movement.